contao/docs/docs/manual/system/settings.en.md

             website2: ~
 ```

-If the symfony application cache has been renewed afterwards, these e-mail configurations are available for selection in the Contao back end.
+If the symfony application cache has been refreshed afterwards, these e-mail configurations are available for selection in the Contao back end.

 {{% notice note %}}
 If no transport is configured, the information from the `parameters.yml`.
-If a transport is configured but no transport is selected in the Contao back end, the first defined transport is automatically used.
+If a transport is configured but no transport is selected in the Contao back end, the first defined transport is used automatically.

-Optionally you can now overwrite the sender address for each transport:
+Optionally, you can now overwrite the sender address for each transport:

 ```yml
 # config/config.yml